insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 This function is the final instruction executed in the enclave build process.
 After EINIT, the MRENCLAVE measurement is cimplete, and the enclave is ready to start user code execution using EENTER instruction.

-When `EINIT` completes successfullyy, it sets the enclave's INIT attribute to true.
+When `EINIT` completes successfully, it sets the enclave's INIT attribute to true.
 This opens the way for ring 3 application software to execute the enclave's code, using the SGX instructions.

 On the other hand, once INIT is set to true, `EADD` **cannot be invoked on that enclave anymore**, so the system software must load all the pages that make up the enclave's initial state before executing the `EINIT` instruction.